tmtsoftware/osw-examples/lscs-example/docs/src/main/LSCSHcd.md

 If a single Error is returned, the monitor stops immediately--if a single segment produces an error out of all segments, it means the command fails immediately, and an Error is returned to the client through the runId and replyTo function.

-Once all the responses are received, the Behavior becomes `Behaviors.stopped`, which causes the monitor actor to stop.
+The important part for completion is the code around the SegmentActor.Completed message.
+Whenever a segment returns a positive response, the count is incremented and waiting is called again (which appears recursive, but actually isn't).
+Once all the responses are received, the Completed SubmitResponse is sent to the caller through the replyTo function.
+The Behavior of the monitor becomes `Behaviors.stopped`, which causes the monitor actor to stop.

 @@@ note { title=Note }
 The SegComMonitor is written in the functional typed actor style.
 See [akka.io](https://doc.akka.io/docs/akka/current/typed/index.html).